 Lesson 2: Wing numbers are important to getting the full picture on your traits.

-This is where wing numbers come in handy.
 Just like a wingman backs you up in social situations, so do these additional traits support your personality.
 To find yours, look to the numbers on either side of your main number.
 As a 1, my wing numbers are 2 and 9, and I’d say that’s pretty accurate.

 Let’s say you’re a romantic, type four, for example.
 You thrive on being creative and might do something like acting or writing.
 But on either side you’ve got three and five, which are the performer and investigator.